Active ingredient

 This leaflet was last revised in March 2022.

-Before you use a single use Repatha pre-filled syringe, read this important information:
+Before you use the Repatha pre-filled pen, read this important information:

-A Remove the Repatha pre-filled syringe carton from the refrigerator and wait 30 minutes.
+A Remove one Repatha pre-filled pen from the package.

-Wait at least 30 minutes for the pre-filled syringe in the carton to naturally reach room temperature before injecting.
+3. Wait at least 30 minutes for the pre-filled pen to naturally reach room temperature before injecting.

 Wash your hands thoroughly with soap and water.